Hodge-Tate decomposition for non-smooth spaces: (Pro- etale)- eh de Rham comparison

 where $t$ is a generator of $\Fil^1\BB_\dR^+$.
 The \emph{structure de Rham sheaf} $\OBdr$ is then defined as the filtered completion of $\calF$, namely

 Here $\OBdr$ comes with a natural filtration from $\calF$, whose $i$-th graded factors are isomorphic to $\gr^i\calF$.

 \end{enumerate} \end{definition} Here we note that slightly different from \cite{Sch16}, we need to apply a filtered completion at $\calF$ to get the structure de Rham sheaf $\OBdr$.
 This is because the sheaf $\calF$ is not complete under the filtration (See Remark 3.11 in \cite{DLLZ}).
-As explained in \cite{Sch13}, locally on $X_\pe$ the element $t$ exists, is a non zero divisor, and is unique up to units.
+We also notice that as explained in \cite{Sch13}, locally on $X_\pe$ the element $t$ exists, is a non zero divisor, and is unique up to units.
 So the above definitions are well-defined.